nathanielc/morgoth/mkdocs/src/getting-started.md

 After a short wait again you should see an OK alert in the log indicating the CPU usage has recovered.

+## Interpreting the Anomaly Score

+Morgoth returns an anomaly score when it detects an anomaly.
+The anomaly score is defined as `1 - averageSuppport`, where `averageSuppport` is the average of the `support` values returned from each fingerprinter.
+Remembering that `support = count / total`, where count is the number of times this event has been seen and total is the total number of events seen, we can interpret the support as a frequency percentage.
+For example a support of 0.05 can be interpreted as: the event has been seen 5% of the time.
+So the anomaly score can be interpreted as the percentage of time the event was not seen.

+Specifically using the above script since we have only one fingerprinter `sigma` and assuming we got an anomaly score of 0.98 from Morgoth, we can interpret the score as:
+Windows that are similar to the current window, as defined by the standard deviation and mean of the windows, have only been seen about 2% of the time.

 ## Next steps

 At this point you should have a basic grasp of how to use Kapacitor and Morgoth.